bzhtux/pas-step-by-step/README.md

 ## Firewall

-In order to access to jumpbox using SSH, open port 22 from anywhere to jumpbox.
+In order to access to jumpbox using SSH, port 22 is opened from anywhere to jumpbox.

 ## Run